Where everything's made with love

 Foodie Adventures On The Road

 We traveled a lot during the years we sold tea towels.
-Philadephia was one of our favorite spots!
-Our best accounts were little shops in cute tourist areas along the east coast.
+Philadelphia was one of our favorite spots!
+Our best accounts at that market were adorable little shops in cute tourist areas along the East Coast.

 We were hicks back then and we still are!
 However, we've never shied away from a culinary adventure!
-We loved the amazing tandoori at an Indian restaurant we found and gobbled up wiener schnitzel and red cabbage at Otto's Brau Haus!
+We loved the amazing tandoori at an Indian restaurant we found and gobbled up wiener schnitzel, spaetzle, and red cabbage at Otto's Brau Haus!
 But until that evening, we'd never tasted bruschetta.

 Bruschetta Is Not All The Same

-Some prefer to use only the meat of the tomato and you can decide.
-We chop up the whole tomato, seeds and all.
+Some prefer to use only the tomato's meat, and you can decide.
+We chop up the whole tomato, seeds, and all.
 We love the "jus" that forms when everything mingles and the delicious way it soaks into the bread or cracker you choose.
-You will develop your own spin on bruschetta and I say go for it!
+You will develop your own spin on bruschetta, and I say go for it!

 I'm not especially proud of how my basil "chiffonade" looks in this picture.
-I admit I was in a hurry but I was born that way.
-Stack the basil leaves on top of each other, roll up, and cut into thin ribbons.
-Ideally.
+I admit I was in a hurry, but I was born that way.
+Ideally, stack the basil leaves on top of each other, roll them up, and cut them into skinny little strips.

-The word chiffonade means "to crumple."
-If you're a purist, you can find dozens of videos about making a chiffonade, thanks to Mr. Google.
+If you're a purist, you can find dozens of videos about making a perfect chiffonade, thanks to Google.
 If you're not, do what I do.
 Close your eyes, open your mouth, and slurp it up!

 Ta-Da!!
 You are now a kitchen maven who can whip up a batch of fresh bruschetta like a champ!!
 Enjoy!!
 And love every drop of sunshine in the season!